fnalways/terminus-docs/docs/manual/tasks/roles-permissions.md

 # User roles and permissions

-Terminus supports multi-user operations, allowing multiple users to access the system simultaneously.
+Olares supports multi-user operations, allowing multiple users to access the system simultaneously.
 Each user can securely access resources based on their assigned role and permissions.

 ## Role types
-Terminus has two default user roles:
+Olares has two default user roles:
-- **Admin**: Automatically assigned to the first user who activates and logs into Terminus
+- **Admin**: Automatically assigned to the first user who activates and logs into Olares
 - **Member**: Standard user role with limited permissions

 <table>